 2. Bandwidth Drain

-Adblock users may be persuaded to tolerate the disruption of ads for publisher’s sake (by whitelisting the site when prompted), but not if it’s to their obvious detriment.
+Adblock users may be persuaded to tolerate the disruption of ads for the publisher’s sake (by whitelisting the site when prompted), but not if it’s to their obvious detriment.

 Heavy ads and the strain they put on bandwidth is one of the reasons why mobile ad-blocking took off in the East (APAC)—mobile data is prohibitively expensive for users in these countries.

-For all this trouble, publishers get higher viewability (which translates to higher vCPMs) and reduced bounce rate.
+For all this trouble, publishers get higher viewability (which translates to higher vCPMs) and a reduced bounce rate.
 Everyone wins (for once).

 3. Malware / Spyware